Falkirk vote-rigging row: Labour 'should publish report'

 Police were asked to investigate the matter but decided there were "insufficient grounds" to justify further inquiries.

-But the case is also the subject of an investigation by the Information Commissioner's Office into claims that data protection rules may have been broken in the Scottish constituency.'Terrible time'
+But the case is also the subject of an investigation by the Information Commissioner's Office into claims that data protection rules may have been broken in the Scottish constituency.

 Mr Joyce said questions remained over the events.